Why Computer Makes Buzzing Noise When Scrolling

 Repairing a laptop

-To further troubleshoot the exact cause of your ‘pc makes noise when scrolling’ problem, you can try the following steps:
+To further troubleshoot the exact cause of your ‘PC makes noise when scrolling’ problem, you can try the following steps:

 2. To avoid clogs, clean up any dust or debris from the fans and other components.

 3. Check the computer’s temperature with monitoring software to ensure it is within typical operating ranges.
-Overheating components can occasionally produce strange noises.

 4. If none of the above measures addresses the problem, please seek advice from a computer professional or contact the manufacturer’s support.